-Bennington Battle Day is a public holiday in the Vermont.
-This holiday honors the American victory in the Battle of Bennington during the Revolutionary War.
+Bennington Battle Day is a holiday in Vermont every 16 August to honor an American victory during the Revolutionary War.

 |2017||16 Aug||Wed||Bennington Battle Day||VT|